chrisburnell/chrisburnell.com/_drafts/reply-targets.md

 ---
-date: 2019-05-16 00:00:00
+date: 2019-06-19 00:00:00
 title: Reply Targets
-lede: What abstractions can we make to simplify the process of presenting meaningful context to replies?
+lede: Providing a useful context to content written in response to someone else's blog post, tweet, toot, etc. helps a reader to understand the conversational nature of these back-and-forths.
+What abstractions can we make to the data that holds these reply targets, and how can those abstractions make for a richer reading experience and for a leaner publishing workflow?
 tags:
   - jekyll
   - liquid